soflyy/breakdance-bugs/readme.md

-## READ BEFORE POSTING

- - This repository is for valid bug reports only.
- - Feature requests and functionality enhancements must be posted at https://breakdance.canny.io/.
+## Welcome to the Breakdance Bug Report Repository!

+Thank you for choosing to help us improve Breakdance!
+This repository is dedicated to collecting bug reports for the Breakdance WordPress plugins.
+Your contributions are vital to enhancing the quality and performance of Breakdance, and we are eager to hear from you.

+### Guidelines for Posting

+- **Bug Reports Only:** Please ensure your submission is a valid bug report.
+This repository does not handle feature requests or enhancements.
+For those, please visit [our suggestions page](https://breakdance.canny.io/).
- - If you require a response, the Breakdance support team is always happy to help you.
-Visit https://breakdance.com/support to contact us.
+- **Direct Support:** If you need a direct response or assistance, please connect with the Breakdance support team at [our support page](https://breakdance.com/support).
+This repository is for tracking purposes and not a support ticket system.
- - This is a tracker, not a support ticketing system.
-In most cases, we do not respond to issues posted on this repository, nor do we provide status updates.
- - If the bug only happens on your environment but can't be reproduced elsewhere, contact our support team for assistance.
-Visit https://breakdance.com/support for technical support from the Breakdance team.
+- **Environment Specific Issues:** If you encounter a bug that is unique to your own setup and cannot be reproduced elsewhere, please seek help from our support team at [Breakdance support](https://breakdance.com/support).

-# What is a valid bug report?

-This repository is for bugs in the Breakdance WordPress plugins.
+### What Constitutes a Valid Bug Report?

-Bugs must include clear instructions to reproduce and contain all relevant information.

-The bug must be reproducible by the Breakdance team on a clean WordPress installation.
+A valid bug report must include clear, concise, and repeatable steps to reproduce the issue along with all relevant information.
+It should be something that our team can replicate on a clean WordPress installation.

+### Our Review and Response Protocol

+While we do not respond to each issue directly here, rest assured every report is reviewed.
+We prioritize bugs based on their impact and urgency.
+If your issue appears on [our GitHub issues page](https://github.com/soflyy/breakdance-bugs/issues), it means we have received and logged your report.

+For a direct response from us, please connect with the Breakdance support team at [our support page](https://breakdance.com/support).

+### Note on Communication

+- We **do not respond** to most issues directly in this tracker.
+Please do not expect personal updates or status reports here.
-Invalid bug reports or posts that are not bug reports will be closed or deleted.
+- **Closure and Deletion of Issues:** Invalid bug reports or submissions that do not align with our guidelines will be closed or deleted without notice.

-# We do not respond here.

-We periodically review bug reports posted here and choose how to prioritize them for fixes.

-If you can see your issue at https://github.com/soflyy/breakdance-bugs/issues, it means the Breakdance team has received your issue.

-You will not receive further confirmation or communication about the status of the issue.

-If you require a response, please contact our support team.

-# Other

-Video overview of how to submit a bug report: https://www.loom.com/share/1300685552e84054a80259f0eca164fa
+### Additional Resources

+For additional details, please view this [video tutorial](https://www.loom.com/share/1300685552e84054a80259f0eca164fa).

-*Note: there are some existing feature requests in this repository.
-While those will remain here for now, all new requests should be posted at https://breakdance.canny.io/*
+*Note: While we are maintaining historical feature requests in this repository, all new enhancement suggestions should be posted on our suggestions page.*

-**All reports without clear, repeatable steps to reproduce will be closed.**
+**All reports that lack clear, reproducible steps will be closed.
+We appreciate your cooperation and adherence to these guidelines.**

+### Why These Guidelines Matter

+Our guidelines are designed to ensure that your contributions are impactful and that we can efficiently address issues.
+Clear, reproducible bug reports help us quickly identify and fix problems, enhancing the overall user experience.
+We are thrilled to work together with you to make Breakdance better for everyone!

+Thank you for your support and contributions!